 This bundle begins with the first redesigned edition in April 2011, featuring an interview with the Correspondents.
 Other highlights include the last-ever interview with Sir Patrick Moore, who died shortly after the publication of issue 66.
 The bundle also includes the Chap’s second Steampunk edition, with an HG Wells photo shoot and an interview with author Robert Rankin.
 We secured an audience with Sir Roger Moore in issue 59, and devoted the entirety of issue 65 to Beatniks, charting their origins with the early 20th century Bohemians around Augustus John.

 A sample bundle covering the last five years of The Chap, with one edition from each period.
 Where else can you read interviews with a Stray Cats drummer, an astronomy legend, the gentlemanly hero of a cult 1960s TV series and electro-swing superstars?
 Other features include an interview with comedian Matt Berry, a round-up of great British eccentrics, The Marquess of Anglesey, Vic Darkwood on the Etiquette of Not Jogging, Bachelor Pads, Film Noir fashion, Les Sapeurs and Situationism for Chaps.

-The 92nd edition of The Chap marks a change of format, frequency and size More...
+The 93rd edition of The Chap marks the passing of Roger Moore More...

 © The Chap Magazine.